CiscoDevNet/MLAnywhere/README.md

 ![MLA Stage 2](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_dark_final_transparent_small.png)

-This is a project to simplify the process of deploying Kubeflow (along with the associated technologies like Tensorflow) onto underlying Kubernetes platforms.
+This is a project to simplify the process of deploying Kubeflow (along with the associated technologies like Tensorflow) onto underlying Kubernetes platforms whilst assisting with the educational jump from traditional DC skills into the cloud native world!

 Table of Contents